Electromagnetic momentum in the Aharonov-Bohm quantum interference experiment from a physical perspective: Phase shift due to a solenoid of current between the two electron beams

-This EM momentum is independent of either mass $m$ or velocity ${\bf v}$ of the charge $Q$, which may thus even be stationary.
-This form of momentum in classical electromagnetism, suggested by Maxwell \cite{Ma65}, has been discussed at some length in the literature \cite{Ko78,Se98,Gr12,Mc19a}.
-From Eq.~(\ref{eq:84a.3}) the momentum would be finite for a non-zero $\bf A$ at the location of $Q$ outside the solenoid of current, even if the magnetic field ${\displaystyle \mathbf {B} =\mathbf {0}}$ there.
-Two equal charges, $Q_1$ and $Q_2$, placed symmetrically on two opposite sides of the solenoid, and thus having equal and opposite vector potentials, ${\bf A}_1$, ${\bf A}_2$ with ${\bf A}_1=-{\bf A}_2$ at their locations, will accordingly, possess equal and opposite EM momentum vectors, $Q_1{\bf A}_1/c=-Q_2{\bf A}_2/c$.
+This EM momentum is independent of either mass $m$ or velocity ${\mathbf v}$ of the charge $Q$, which may thus even be stationary.
+This form of momentum in classical electromagnetism, suggested by Maxwell \cite{Ma65}, has been discussed at some length in the literature \cite{Ko78,Se98,Gr12}.
+From Eq.~(\ref{eq:84a.3}) the momentum would be finite for a non-zero $\mathbf A$ at the location of $Q$ outside the solenoid of current, even if the magnetic field ${\displaystyle \mathbf {B} =\mathbf {0}}$ there.

-In quantum mechanics, the wave function associated with the electric charge $Q$, because of the additional EM momentum ${{\bf p}_{e}}$, develops an extra phase shift
+In quantum mechanics, the wave function associated with the electric charge $Q$, because of the additional EM momentum ${{\mathbf p}_{e}}$, develops an extra phase shift

+In the AB experimental setup, a double-slit quantum mechanics experiment, a long but thin solenoid of current is introduced between the two coherent beams of electrons behind the slits (Fig.~1), Now, two equal charges, $Q_1$ and $Q_2$, in the two coherent beams placed symmetrically on two opposite sides of the solenoid, and thus having equal and opposite vector potentials, ${\mathbf A}_1$, ${\mathbf A}_2$ with ${\mathbf A}_1=-{\mathbf A}_2$ at their locations, will accordingly, possess equal and opposite EM momentum vectors, $Q_1{\mathbf A}_1/c=-Q_2{\mathbf A}_2/c$.

 Then the two charge beams moving along two different paths, but each having the same start and end points as the other, will acquire accordingly, a phase difference